-If you are suffering from Wi-Fi Connection Error “No Internet, Secured” and want to fix “no internet error” then don’t worry as this blog contains the complete guide to get rid of “no internet error” or “No internet, secured” error message.
+If you are suffering from Wi-Fi Connection Error “No Internet, Secured” and want to fix “no internet error” then don’t worry as this blog contains the complete guide to getting rid of “no internet error” or “No internet, secured” error message.

-This issue is little bit different from other internet problems.
+This issue is a little bit different from other internet problems.
 In this issue, you can easily connect your system or laptop to the wi-fi network, but there is no active internet connection available there.

-The “No Internet, Secured” Wi-Fi Connection error can appear on every Windows 10 device in spite of of its basics, software or old.
+The “No Internet, Secured” Wi-Fi Connection error can appear on every Windows 10 device in spite of its basics, software or old.
 Generally, it has been seen that this issue tends to appear just after installation/upgrade to Windows 10.

-“No Internet, Secured” Wi-Fi Connection error doesn’t occur because of the wrong wi-fi configuration but because of the DNS problem, system can display such error message.
+“No Internet, Secured” Wi-Fi Connection error doesn’t occur because of the wrong wi-fi configuration but because of the DNS problem, the system can display such error message.
 Along with the Windows 10 systems or laptops, the Windows 7, Windows 8/8.1 systems can also display such error.

 Top 3 Tricks to Repair Wi-Fi Connection Error “No Internet, Secured” on Windows 10?

-Before applying any of the below given tricks you need to check that your Wireless adapter is working fine.
+Before applying any of the below-given tricks you need to check that your Wireless adapter is working fine.
 To run this check, try a power recycle (switch off and then turn on again).
 If everything is ok and no issue is detected then start executing the following tricks: